Search

 When ‘low profile’ is ‘high valuation’: Soma Das

-Not many people will bet on a person who booted them out.
-However, this does not apply to Dilip Shanghvi, one of the most interesting and least understood business minds of our times.
-A Ranbaxy honcho, evicted shortly after Sun Pharma acquired it in 2014, confessed he had invested a significant chunk of his life’s earnings in Sun stocks.
-Another freshly sacked leader wagered wildly on Shanghvi in 2016: "Dilip bhai will buy out Teva to emerge as the largest generic drugmaker globally.
-I can bet every penny I am worth on this.
-Give it ten years."
+Not many people will bet on the person who booted them out.
+This rule doesn’t apply for Dilip Shanghvi, one of the most interesting, and least understood business minds of our times, who founded Sun Pharma.
+A top honcho from Ranbaxy who had been shown the door shortly after Sun Pharma had acquired it in 2014 confessed to me that he had invested a significant chunk of his life’s earnings in stocks of Sun Pharma despite his unpleasant exit.
+Another freshly sacked leader from Ranbaxy wagered wildly on Shanghvi too in 2016 “Dilip Bhai will not stop here.
+He will buy out Teva to emerge as the largest generic drugmaker globally.
+I can bet every penny am worth on this.
+Give it ten years”.

-When I reminded him that Teva’s revenues were four times Sun’s, he refused to budge.
-"What do you think Israel Makov is doing here?"
-It was true—among Shanghvi’s many unorthodox moves, choosing his own boss, the former Teva CEO credited with turning the company into a generics superpower, had fuelled such speculation.
+When I laughed and reminded him, that at the time, Teva’s revenues were four times of Sun, he refused to budge “What do you think Israel Makov is doing here?”
+It was true, among the many unorthodox moves, Shanghvi in 2012 had surprised everyone by choosing his own boss---Makov, the former CEO of Teva who had largely been credited for turning Teva into a global generic-drugs superpower through a string of acquisitions, leading to such speculations.

-Not only did he start his dream company a few years later, he started it with some of those same friends.
-A decade later, when he had shifted to Baroda and his company was growing successful, the MD hired a chemistry lecturer to brush up his fundamentals.
-He was such a regular on Baroda-to-Mumbai trains that some ticket examiners knew him by face and name.
+Not only did he start his dream company a few years later, but he also started it with some of the same friends, who had shared the doubt-filled room that day.
+A decade later, when he had shifted to Baroda, and his company was growing successful enough to be noticed by top names in pharma space, the MD hired a chemistry lecturer to brush up his fundamentals, and was a regular enough on Baroda to Mumbai trains for some of the TTEs (travel ticket examiners) to know him by face and name.

-But understanding him only through wealth-compounding lens would miss his essence, just as judging him on his calm demeanour can mask his fierce intensity.
-Beneath that mild-mannered exterior, fantasy and action are his favourite genres.
-A fan of Harry Potter and Avengers, Shanghvi, well into his sixties, preferred adventure sports on vacations with the same friends he started Sun with.
+But understanding him from this limited tangible lens of wealth-compounding would be missing the essence of him, just as judging him on his calm demeanour can mask the fierce intensity beneath the surface.
+For instance, who could imagine that beneath the mild-mannered exterior, fantasy and action are his favourite genres.
+A fan of Harry Potter and Avenger movie series, Shanghvi well into his 60s preferred to explore adventure sports on his vacations with his select group of friends, the same set with whom he had once started Sun.

 The author is a former business journalist and author of The Reluctant Billionaire: How Dilip Shanghvi became the Richest Self-Made Indian.
 Views are personal.